 For some good tips on where to start, visit MountainBikingParkCity.com.

 Learn to Fly Fish

 Utah is a great destination for anglers, and Park City offers some excellent opportunities to hit the water and hone your skills.
-Both the nearby Provo and Weber Rivers are full of brown and rainbow trout, amongst other species, making it one of the top fishing spots in the country.
-If you've always wanted to give fly fishing a try, sign up for a half- or full-day excursion with Park City on the Fly, who will not only take you to some of the best local fishing holes, but also get you set up with the gear you need, and help you learn the art of fly fishing as well.
+Both the nearby Provo and Weber Rivers are full of brown and rainbow trout, as well as several other species, making it one of the top fishing spots in the country.
+If you've always wanted to give fly fishing a try, sign up for a half- or full-day excursion with Park City on the Fly, who will not only take you to some of the best local fishing holes, but also get you outfitted with all of the gear you'll need too.
+The experienced and friendly staff there will teach you the finer points of the art of fly fishing, making your excursion an memorable one.

 Ride the Alpine Coaster

-If you thought nothing could replicate a bobsled run during a summer visit to Park City, think again.
+If you find yourself visiting Park City in the summer and disappointed that you can't ride the bobsled, you're in luck because there is smilier experience made for warm-weather outings.
 The Alpine Coaster is found at the Park City Mountain Resort and offers a thrill ride that is not unlike its winter counterpart.
 The gravity-driven roller coaster zips past lush mountain scenery, making impossible banks and turns along the way.
-The entire ride covers more than a mile and will leave you breathless once it returns to the bottom of the hill.
-Not for the faint of heart, this is an experience that travelers won't forget.
+The ride is actually more than twice as long as the bobsled run, covering more than a mile.
+Not for the faint of heart, the Alpine Coaster will take your breath away, but it is an experience that travelers won't soon forget.